davetang/learning_docker/README.md

 server (and Docker) restarts.
-If you use `--restart flag` with `docker run`, Docker will [restart your container](https://docs.docker.com/config/containers/start-containers-automatically/) when they your container is exited or when Docker restarts.
+If you use `--restart flag` with `docker run`, Docker will [restart your container](https://docs.docker.com/config/containers/start-containers-automatically/) when your container has exited or when Docker restarts.
 The value of the `--restart` flag can be the following:

   - `no` - do not automatically restart (default)
   - `on-failure[:max-retries]` - restarts if it exits due to an error